-The SDA workshop team is proposing to restart
+The SDA workshop team has now restarted

-face-to-face lessons at Belle Vue Methodist Church hall
+face-to-face lessons at Belle Vue Methodist Church hall.

 More news will follow shortly about two new workshop developments...